 Moving forward, the Mexico School District pledges to maintain transparency and communication regarding bond progress and information.
 Updates will be disseminated through the district website, the Paw Prints family newsletter, and the district's Facebook page.

 In conclusion, the Mexico School District expresses profound appreciation for the unwavering support of the community.
-Together, thie district will continue to strive for excellence in education, ensuring that every student receives the quality learning experience they deserve.
+Together, the district will continue to strive for excellence in education, ensuring that every student receives the quality learning experience they deserve.

-• Paws for Progress - Mexico School District Bond
+Paws for Progress - Mexico School District Bond

 Frequently Asked Questions